 Preparations before taking a driving test in a DMV office

-As it was mentioned before, requirements for obtaining a DL may vary depending on a state.
-Thus, first of all, it’s necessary to check if there are any courses you need to complete before applying for a DL.
+As it was mentioned before, requirements for obtaining a DL may vary depending on the state.
+Thus, first of all, it's necessary to check if there are any courses you need to complete before applying for a DL.
 For example, minors are often required to complete an education/training course for drivers approved by a state before they are admitted to knowledge and/or road testing.
-In some cases the testing is carried out within the course, so you won’t need to undergo at least a theory exam before your DMV driving test.
+In some cases, the testing is carried out within the course, so you won't need to undergo at least a theory exam before your DMV driving test.
 In some states, both minors and persons over 18 have to complete an education course like Traffic Law Substance Abuse Education in Florida or any approved driver education course in Texas.
-Though you can’t pass your DMV driving test online, some education courses are available via the Internet, for example, TLSAE.
+Though you can't pass your DMV driving test online, some education courses are available via the Internet, for example, TLSAE.

 - proofs of identity, SSN, lawful presence, and residency;

 - a corresponding application (signed by a legal guardian for applicants under 18);

 - certificates verifying the course completion (if required).

 Other documents may vary depending on an applicant's age and citizenship status as well as on specific requirements of each state.
 For example, foreigners who can't provide SSN need to get a corresponding document from a social service office.
 At the same time, minors often have to present separate parental consent in addition to the application form.
 Finally, keep in mind that you won't be allowed to take a DMV driving exam if you fail to provide all the required documents, so make sure that you carefully learn the list on the official website of your state.